-This five-lecture series on the Olivet Discourse will be recorded sometime in 2020 or 2021.
+This five-lecture series on the Olivet Discourse will be recorded sometime in 2021.
 The lectures have been developed, but the Covid crisis has prevented the public delivery of the lectures in a conference setting.

 These lectures will demonstrate that the Olivet Discourse speaks of Christ’s judgment on Israel by means of his judgment-coming against her temple as the old covenant era is dramatically ended (Matt.
 24:4–35).
 They will also show that AD 70 judgment anticipates the Final Judgment at the end of history, serving as a microcosm of that macrocosmic event, which appears in the latter portion of the Discourse (Matt.
 24:36–25:46).

 It is currently being completed by Tolle Lege Press.
 Unfortunately, due to a downsizing at the Press, this large project had been much delayed.
 In May of 2020, however, TLP entered into a publishing relationship with American Vision.
 Then in November 2020 a new typesetting specialist came on board.
 He has an energetic and enthusiasatic commitment to finish this project within the next two or three months.
 Thus, it now looks like we will have it completed and printed by the first quarter of 2021.
 Please pray that this will be accomplished.
 We do not want Dr. Gentry’s magnum opus to become his posthumous opus.

 The massive amount of in-depth research necessary for this Revelation Commentary Project could not have been accomplished without God’s blessing.
 And God employed as a means to that end, the raising up a number of donors who provided financial contributions both large and small.
 May God richly bless all of you who have helped!